ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Magnesium?

-Albion® Magnesium Bisglycinate Chelate Buffered is our #1-ranked form of Magnesium with T1 Preferred status and High Absorption bioavailability.
+Albion® Magnesium Bisglycinate Chelate Buffered is our #1-ranked form of Magnesium with High Absorption bioavailability.
 We scored 12 forms using peer-reviewed absorption data.

 ✓ Top Pick: Albion® Magnesium Bisglycinate Chelate Buffered